 Inexpensive and Space-Saving

 Compared to weight machines, free weights are more affordable and take up less space.
 They’re ideal for home gyms or anyone looking to train on a budget.
+Plus, if home workouts are your jam right now, free weights are more accessible and versatile than machines.
+Whether you’re setting up your garage, a corner of your living room, or squeezing in a quick session in a hotel gym, free weights let you keep your routine going without much fuss.

 Accessible Almost Anywhere